 If your home is more than 150 feet from a state road, you may fill out and sign a 2021 Mosquito Control Release Form (PDF) to give us permission to drive onto your property.
 Even though you may have filled out a form in a prior year, we will need your permission on a current year’s form every year.
 Forms will be distributed by Mosquito Control Drivers in the Spring when the forms become available, and forms will be posted on this web site.

-During the peak summer mosquito control season, when all mosquito control districts need adulticide fogging, it takes one week for the two trucks to complete the entire route, weather permitting.
-The fogging cannot be done in rainy or windy conditions.
+During the peak summer mosquito control season, when mosquito control districts may need adulticide fogging, it takes one week for the two trucks to complete the entire route, weather permitting.
+Landing counts are done at several sites along the drivers routes and when the counts warrant spraying then the driver will initiate spraying of adulticide.
+The fogging can't be done in rainy or windy conditions.

 Call 804-693-6269 from 8 a.m. to 4:30 p.m., our regular office hours or email firstname.lastname@example.org.
 If you call after hours, please leave a voice mail so that we can return your call.

 All parcels within mosquito control districts are assessed the mosquito control tax, no matter whether they are improved parcels or not.

 Staff has completed training approved by the Commonwealth of Virginia, and they hold certifications and licenses from the State (Pesticide Applicator or Pesticide Technician).